Nogai Khan: Berke–Hulegu War

-War against the Byzantines
+Invasion of Byzantine Thrace

+According to J. J. Saunders, Nogai led 20,000 men across the Danube in 1265, where he routed the Byzantine forces before him and ravaged the cities of Thrace.
+However, Nicephorus Gregoras attributed the earlier raid to Mongol forces enlisted by the Bulgarian tsar, Konstantin Tikh, while Pachymeres described them as an autonomous Tatar band operating independently of the Golden Horde, suggesting the invasion was likely carried out by Bulgarian-allied mercenaries rather than by Nogai himself.

-In 1265, Nogai led his army across the Danube, leading 20,000 soldiers into Byzantine territory.
-He routed the Byzantine forces before him, and devastated the cities of Thrace.
-In 1266, the Emperor Michael VIII Palaeologus, anxious to make an alliance, gave his daughter Euphrosyne Palaiologina to Nogai as a wife.
+In 1266, Emperor Michael VIII Palaeologus, anxious to make an alliance, gave his illegitimate daughter, Euphrosyne Palaiologina, to Nogai as a wife.
 He gave much valuable fabric to the Golden Horde as tribute, and became an ally of the Horde, principally dealing with it through Nogai instead of the official khan.
 He also gifted Nogai pearls, jewels, and valuable garments, temporarily causing Nogai to abandon the animal skins he usually wore outside of battle.
 Nogai did however slyly ask if the jewels and clothes could ward off lightning bolts, prevent headache, or promote good health, before praising the practicality of the dog skins his people wore.

 De facto rule: 1266–1294

 Berke died sometime in 1266.
-Despite his influence, Nogai did not try to seize rulership of the Golden Horde, settling for serving Mengu-Timur Khan.
-However he managed to exercise de facto control, with near-total control over the lands west of the Dnieper.
-In addition to his Turkic subjects he ruled the Ruthenians of Galicia-Volhynia, the Ossetians and part of the Vlachs directly.
+Despite his influence, Nogai did not try to seize rule of the Golden Horde, settling for serving under Mengu-Timur Khan.
+However, he managed to exercise de facto control, with near-total control over the lands west of the Dnieper.
+In addition to his Turkic subjects, he ruled the Ruthenians of Galicia–Volhynia, the Ossetians, and part of the Vlachs, directly.
 He also undertook his own foreign policy, sending envoys to the Mamluk Sultanate, forming marriage alliances with Byzantium and the Il-Khanate, and raiding various European kingdoms.